USB Attached SCSI: USB controller/hub

+Storage devices

+Of USB–SATA bridges, "the LucidPort USB300 and USB302, Symwave SW6315, Texas Instruments TUSB9261 and the VLI VL700 controllers all support UASP, while the ASMedia ASM1051 and ASM1051E as well as the Fujitsu MB86C30A doesn't."

+Fujitsu lists some higher-end chips like the MB86C311A that do support UAS.
+ASMedia 1053-s and 1153 support UAS.

+Silicon Motion's SM232x family of USB Flash Drive (UFD) controllers offers full USB 3.2 UAS performance, reaching data transfer speeds of up to 2 Gbyte/s.

 Operating system support

 Microsoft added native support for UAS to Windows 8.
 Drives supporting UAS load Uaspstor.sys instead of the older Usbstor.sys.
 Windows 8 supports UAS by default over USB 2.0 as well.
 UAS drivers and products are certified by Microsoft using the Windows Hardware Certification Kit.

-Apple added native support for UAS to OS X 10.8 Mountain Lion; drives using UAS show up in (Apple menu -> About This Mac) -> System Information -> Software -> Extensions as IOUSBAttachedSCSI (or IOUSBMassStorageUASDriver, depending on the version of OS X) "Loaded: Yes".
+Apple added native support for UAS to OS X 10.8 Mountain Lion; drives using UAS show up in System Information → Software → Extensions as IOUSBAttachedSCSI (or IOUSBMassStorageUASDriver, depending on the version of OS X) "Loaded: Yes".
 Drives listed with "Loaded: No" are defaulting to the older, slower Bulk Only Transport (BOT) mode.
 This may occur if the drive's USB controller, the Mac's USB port, or any attached USB hub doesn't support UASP mode.

 The Linux kernel has supported UAS since 8 June 2014 when the version 3.15 was released.

-However, some distributions of Linux such as Ubuntu (from v11.xx onwards) have suffered from issues with the implementation of the UAS protocol.
-In some non-UAS supported USB HDD drives, the drive is not mountable by the operating system.
-A reported workaround is to blacklist the UAS module in modprobe.
+However, some distributions of Linux such as Ubuntu (from v11.xx onwards) have reported issues with some misbehaving hardware.
+The kernel has a built-in blocklist for devices with "quirks" defined in unusual_uas.h.
+Temporary additional quirks can be added via procfs or kernel command line (usb-storage.quirks).

 FreeBSD does not support UAS as of August 2018.

 On older operating systems that do not support UAS class, a UAS device may be run in USB Mass Storage Bulk-Only Transport mode for compatibility.